xak2000/nomad/website/source/guides/integrations/vault-integration/index.html.md

 Vault integration needs to be enabled on the client nodes as well, but this has been configured for you already in this environment.
-You will see the `vault` stanza in your Nomad clients' configuration (located at `/etc/nomad.d/nomad.hcl`) looks similar to the following:
+You will see the `vault` block in your Nomad clients' configuration (located at `/etc/nomad.d/nomad.hcl`) looks similar to the following:

 ```hcl